aprilbruce/aprilbruce.github.io/portfolio.md

 ---

 ## Workflow & UML Diagrams
-Sanitized samples demonstrating use case, activity, and sequence modeling to align business and technical teams.
+Representative examples of workflow, use case, and sequence modeling used to align business and technical teams and support solution design.

 ### Process Scoping & Stakeholder Alignment (SIPOC)
 This SIPOC diagram outlines the end-to-end flow for a new client implementation and enrollment activation.
 It identifies upstream suppliers, required inputs, core process steps, expected outputs, and impacted customers.
 Artifacts like this are used to align cross-functional teams, reduce ambiguity, and establish shared understanding before detailed solution design or delivery planning begins.